How Long Does Suboxone Stay In Your System?

 Will Suboxone show up on a drug test?

-Various types of drug tests can detect the presence of Suboxone in your system.
+Various drug tests can detect the presence of Suboxone in your system.
 More advanced drug tests are best for detecting the presence of Suboxone with higher accuracy.

 Normally, urine tests are done to discover the presence of opioids via the detection of morphine.
-Because most of the illicit drugs like codeine, heroin, cocaine, and others metabolize into morphine, but Suboxone doesn’t.
+Because most illicit drugs like codeine, heroin, cocaine, and others metabolize into morphine, but Suboxone doesn’t.

 In addition, Suboxone is also detectable in hair, saliva, and blood tests.